 The most common side effect is barotrauma to the ears and sinuses caused by the change in pressure.
 To minimize this risk patients learn techniques to promote adequate clearing of the ears during compression or pressure equalization tubes may be inserted into the ears.
 Occasionally some patients may experience changes in their vision during their treatment period.
 These changes are usually minor and temporary.
 A rare side effect is oxygen toxicity which is caused by administration of too much oxygen.

 How should patients prepare for their hyperbaric treatments?

 Patients should arrive for their treatments 30 minutes prior to their scheduled treatment time.
 Only clean cotton clothing provided by the Elliot is allowed into the hyperbaric chamber.
 No cosmetics, perfumes, hair products, deodorants, wigs or jewelry are allowed into the chamber.
 Patients are also advised not to drink carbonated beverages or alcohol for four hours prior to their treatment.
 Additionally, patients should give up smoking and nicotine products while receiving hyperbaric treatments as they interfere with the body’s ability to transport oxygen.

 Does insurance cover the cost of HBOT treatments?

 Most insurance companies cover hyperbaric oxygen therapy.
 We will assist in obtaining verification of coverage from an insurance company prior to starting treatments.

 How do I get an appointment for a consultation for Hyperbaric Therapy?

-You can call directly to our main number 603-663-3630 to request an appointment with one of our Hyperbaric physicians or have your primary care provider refer you directly.
+You can call directly to our main number 603-663-3630 to request an appointment with one of our Hyperbaric providers or have your primary care provider refer you directly.